-Payments on board
+Payments on Board

-Marine and port fees

-The dive permit for Truk costs US\$250 (subject to change).
+Marine and Port Fees The fees for Truk Lagoon are US\$250, subject to change.

-Optional extras
+Optional Extras

 All prices on board are quoted in US dollars.
 We are able to accept payment by credit card (Mastercard or Visa) for which there is a 3% surcharge.
 Guests are advised to bring from US\$500-\$1000 for any optional extras.